matt-mekha/HRTF/README.md

 ## Details
 * Frequency scaling based on the following variables: frequency, which ear, azimuth, and elevation.
-* Distance attenuation following the inverse square law.
+* Distance-based attenuation following the inverse square law.
 * Interaural time differences to simulate the speed of sound.

 ## Features